Multi-manifold Attention for Vision Transformers: Experimental Results

-To demonstrate the benefits of MMA, a comparative evaluation of various hierarchical and compact ViTs with their vanilla self-attention and the proposed MMA in CIFAR-10, CIFAR-100 and T-ImageNet is performed.
-In addition, the selected Transformers are compared against other CNN networks and ViTs and the results are presented in \cref{tab:image_cifar}.
-The results demonstrate that the MMA-enhanced ViTs achieve superior performance in all datasets with respect to their original versions at the expense of a small increase in FLOPs.
-A comparison with other state-of-the-art deep networks shows that MMA-CCT-7/3x2 achieves the highest performance in all datasets, outperforming other ViTs and even well-established CNN networks, such as ResNet-164~\cite{Author37} and EfficientNet-B0~\cite{Author39}.
+To demonstrate the benefits of MMA, a comparative evaluation of various hierarchical and compact ViTs with their vanilla self-attention and the proposed MMA in C-10, C-100 and T-ImageNet is performed.
+In addition, the selected Transformers are compared against other CNN networks and ViTs and the results are presented in Table \ref{tab:image_small}.
+The results demonstrate that the MMA-enhanced ViTs achieve superior performance in all datasets with respect to their original versions at the expense of a small increase in parameters and FLOPs.
+A comparison with other state-of-the-art deep networks shows that MMA-CCT-7/3x2 achieves the highest performance in all datasets, outperforming other ViTs and even well-established CNN networks, such as ResNet-164 \cite{Author37} and EfficientNet-B0 \cite{Author39}.

-Furthermore, \cref{fig:tim_vis} depicts the class activation maps for CVT-6/4, Swin-T and CCT-7/3x2, and their MMA- counterparts.
+Furthermore, Fig. \ref{fig:tim_vis} depicts the class activation maps for CVT-6/4, Swin-T and CCT-7/3x2, and their MMA-* counterparts.
 It can be deduced that the MMA-enhanced ViTs become more attentive towards significant parts of the object of interest, such as the legs of a spider, the arch rib of a bridge and the eyes and noise of a dog, thus leading to more accurate classification results.
-Additional conclusions can be drawn from \cref{fig:performance} that presents the impact of MMA on the tested ViTs in terms of model performance and generalization ability.
+Additional conclusions can be drawn from Fig. \ref{fig:performance} that presents the impact of MMA on the tested ViTs in terms of model performance and generalization ability.
 Irrespective of their network architecture, all ViTs are significantly improved with MMA through a decrease in the training and validation losses and an increase in the validation accuracy.